JaneWen23/MyISP/src/Filter/README.md

 Note that only integers are allowed for the explicit kernel.
 The fraction kernels may be defined implicitly, but the filter result should also be rounded to integers.

-Although the kernel does not specify bitdepth, when calling sliding_window(), the kernel bitdepth will be treated always as the same as the output image.
+Although the kernel does not specify bit-depth, when calling sliding_window(), the kernel bit-depth will be treated always as the same as the output image.
 The user should take care of the actual kernel values.

 ### 2.2.
 Output